 The sooner we seek treatment for hearing problems, the more successful we’ll be at slowing the negative social, psychological, cognitive and health effects that come with it.
 Once you suspect your hearing has declined, it’s time to take action.
 The next step is to seek out a hearing care professional who will give you a thorough evaluation including a lifestyle discussion.
 Your hearing professional will show you the best solutions to fit your unique needs and lifestyle.

-Did you know the single biggest contributor to a successful outcome of hearing aid use is the professional?
+Did you know that the single biggest contributor to a successful outcome of hearing aid use is the professional?
 According to one large study (MarkeTrak VIII), the professional, along with the clinical protocol they use, makes a bigger difference to success with hearing aids than the technology itself.
-Also in focus studies completed by the Hearing Industries Association and those reported in Consumer Reports, the success or satisfaction of hearing aid usage was found not to be related to the type of loss, style of hearing aid, type of payment or referral source but due to the hearing care professional themselves.
-Specifically, the consumers reported the following items as things audiologists did that led to “delight” with their hearing aids: assume the patient had little or no prior information, offer educational information on hearing loss and causes of loss, explain how the hearing aids work, discuss which hearing aids would be more appropriate for a given person and reasons why, see patients routinely for follow up appointments, provide explanations of first week experiences and what to expect.
+Also in focus studies completed by the Hearing Industries Association and those reported in Consumer Reports, the success or satisfaction (or as it’s called delight in the studies) of hearing aid usage was found not to be related to the type of loss, style of hearing aid, type of payment or referral source but due to the hearing care professional themselves.
+Specifically, the consumers reported the following items as things that audiologists did that led to “delight” with their hearing aids: assume that the patient had little or no prior information, offer educational information on hearing loss and causes of loss, explain how the hearing aids work, discuss which hearing aids would be more appropriate for given person and reasons why, see patients routinely for follow up appointments, provide explanations of first week experiences and what to expect.

 If you’re concerned about your hearing, visit your audiologist today!

 Elizabeth Brassine is a Doctor of Audiology and the owner of Hearing Services of McKinney.